How is Zeffy free?

 33. Start a fundraising letter-writing campaign

-Hosting a letter-writing campaign is a great way to mobilize your community and encourage them to advocate for your cause and raise awareness.
+Hosting a letter-writing campaign is a great way to mobilise your community and encourage them to advocate for your cause and raise awareness.

 Here are a few tips to get your next letter-writing campaign off to a good start: